francoismichel/ssh3-spec/draft-michel-ssh3.md

 - direct-udp
 - reverse-udp

-The direct-tcp and direct-udp channels request TCP and UDP port forwarding from a local port on the client towards a remote address accessible from the remote host.
+The direct-tcp and direct-udp channels offer TCP and UDP port forwarding from a local port on the client towards a remote address accessible from the remote host.
-The reverse-tcp and reverse-udp channels are used to request the forwarding of UDP packets and TCP connections from a specific port on the remote host to the client.
+The reverse-tcp and reverse-udp channels offer the forwarding of UDP packets and TCP connections arriving on a specific port on the remote host to the client.

 ### Port forwarding